crosscode-nl/snowflake/README.md

 ## License

-This package is licensed under the MIT license.
+This module is licensed under the MIT license.
 See: [LICENSE](LICENSE)